rhaiscript/book/src/rust/context.md

 The `NativeCallContext` type encapsulates the entire _context_ of a script up to the particular point of the native Rust function call.

-The fields of `NativeCallContext` can be individually stored (e.g. `&str` fields can be stored as `String`'s) for later use, when a new `NativeCallContext` can be constructed based on these stored fields.
+The data inside a `NativeCallContext` can be stored (as a type `NativeCallContextStore`) for later use, when a new `NativeCallContext` can be constructed based on these stored data.

 A reconstructed `NativeCallContext` acts almost the same as the original instance, so it is possible to suspend the evaluation of a script, and to continue at a later time with a new